 Like the Model 3, X, and S, the recommended tire pressure is 45 PSI in most Tesla cars.
 For Tesla Model 3 cars made between 2017 and 2021, the recommended tire pressure ranges from 42 pounds per square inch to 45 pounds per square inch.
 This is based on the model year, the trim level, and the original tire size.

-The Tesla Model 3 is a car for people in five different trim levels and five different tire size sets.
+The Tesla Model 3 is a car for people in five trim levels and tire size sets.
 Do not forget to look at the most frequently asked questions.
 Please select the year of the Tesla Model 3 to see its original tire sizes and tire inflation pressures.

-It’s essential to know the correct tire pressure for Tesla Model 3 tire replacements.
+Knowing the correct tire pressure for Tesla Model 3 tire replacements is essential.

-Just swipe to the right, it’s very simple.
+Just swipe to the right; it’s very simple.
 You have to drive a little bit for the sensors to update.
-Usually, you just have to drive down the road and back to the right, and they will update.
-If you didn’t know, you could also swipe that way to get other information, but very simple, just swipe to the right, and there’s your tire pressure.
+Usually, you must drive down the road and back to the right, and they will update.
+If you didn’t know, you could also swipe that way to get other information, but very simple, swipe to the right, and there’s your tire pressure.

 Now, depending on the year of your Model 3, all models are the same as Tesla.
-However, depending on the year of your Model 3, some of the recommended tire pressures may be a little bit higher.
+However, depending on the year of your Model 3, some of the recommended tire pressures may be slightly higher.
 So if it’s 2018, the manufacturers recommend 45 psi.
-The pressure will be a little higher if you’re driving in an environment where it’s hot.
+The pressure will be a little higher if you’re driving in a hot environment.

 How to check your Tesla Model 3 tire pressure?